 Jaime Maier brings a high level of organization to keep complex projects on track.

-Jaime works on a wide range of land use matters, including residential subdivisions, commercial and mixed-use developments, single-family residential properties, wireless communication towers, and alcoholic beverage zoning.
-She serves clients throughout Hillsborough and Pinellas County.
+Jaime works on a wide range of land use matters, including residential subdivisions, multi-family and mixed-use developments, historic preservation sites, wireless communication towers, and alcoholic beverage zoning.
+She serves clients throughout the greater Tampa Bay Area.

 Jaime graduated in the top ten percent of her class at UCLA School of Law, and was elected for membership in the Order of the Coif.
 She was a six-time recipient of the Masin Family Academic Excellence Gold Award, which is awarded to students who achieve the highest grade in a competitive law school class.

 Outside the office, she enjoys doing CrossFit, spending time on the water, and appreciating the beauty of Florida.

 Loyola Marymount University, B.A., 2016, summa cum laude

 - Honors Program

 UCLA School of Law, J.D., 2019

 - Six-time Masin Family Academic Excellence Gold Award Recipient